-We are currently booking new clients for 2021 and are working with our couples to reschedule their September and October events to 2021.
+We are currently booking new clients for 2022 and are working with our couples so they can host a wedding this summer whatever the restrictions might be.
 With this being a very fluid situation we have tried our best to compile resources and recommendations to help you to come to the right decision for you and your guests.

 To listen to our interview from April 20, 2020, on CFAX with Ryan Price please click here.